etch language integrates with the Fetch.AI Ledger project. It is designed to run on a number of platforms.

 Initially, all our code snippets execute inside the

 // a single comment inside a function /* ..lines of commented out stuff inside and outside functions */

 etch code for smart contracts includes annotated functions.
 These are more like

 Java method annotations and not at all like

 @initis a constructor method that initialises the contract.

 @actionis a function which defines transactions on the ledger that change state.

 @queryis a function that allows you to query data residing on the ledger.

-We tell you all about these functions in the section on smart contracts.
+There are further annotations for synergetic contracts.
+Find out about these functions and more in the section on smart contracts.